stootoon/crick-osn-decoding-release/README.md

 - This will run the `lasso_lars` classifier on the input configurations listed in `input000.csv`
 - The outputs will be written to : `data/sweeps/sweep_100x_AB_1000ms_Wboth/lasso_lars`
 - The rows of the resulting `outputXYZ.csv` file will contain the training and test accuracy when using the specified classifier on the configuration specified on the corresponding row of the corresponding `inputXYZ.csv` file.
-# Misc Files
+# Other Files
-- `template_sweep.json`: Contains the default sweep parameters which are then modified to define individual sweeps.
-- `consts.py`: Contains various constants, like paths to data directories, etc.
-- `classifiers.list`: A list of the classifiers available
+- `classifiers.py`: Contains a list of the classifiers used and ranges for any parameters that were to be optimized, such as the SVM `C` parameter.
+- `paths.py`: Contains paths to important directories.
 - `submit_sweep.py`: A helper file for running all the inputs in a folder as SLURM jobs.
   - For example: `python submit_sweep.py data/sweeps/sweep_100x_AB_1000ms_Wboth lasso_lars --submit`
   - This will submit jobs to run all the `lasso_lars` classifer on inputs in the specified folder.
+- `template_sweep.json`: Contains the default sweep parameters which are then modified by `create_sweep.py` to define individual sweeps.
+Notably, the number of glomeruli used `n_sub` is set to vary in steps of 10 from 1 to 145.
+This was used to create the `full` sweep provided.
+- `max_glom_sweep.json`: Similar to `template_sweep.json` but the number of glomeruli used `n_sub` is fixed at the maximum value of 145.
+This was used for the `filt` sweeps provided, in which glomeruli were subsequently filtered for responsivity.